MarcoXZh/OOPJavaCourse/Assignment1 Using Standard Libraries/README.md

 (You can use Eclipse to do it if you like), and it outputs:

 ```
+Wrong birthday: 3000-01-01
+Wrong day: 2001-02-29
-Birthday: January 1 2000; today: June 15 2000 -- You are 165 days old.
+Birthday: January 1 2000; today: January 15 2000 -- you are 14 days old.
-Birthday: January 1 3000; today: June 15 2000 -- Wrong birthday!
+Birthday: January 15 2000; today: January 15 2000 -- you are 0 days old.
 ```

 Clearly, the problem gets more complex as the years progress due to leap years.

-To write this program you must use Java's calendar classes.
+To write this program you must use Java's [`Calendar`][API1] classes.
 Good grief, just look at that documentation!!

 (ummmm... are there other classes that I need to use???
 Good question to ponder)